Certified brain injury specialist training

 Training Details - Curriculum Overview - Eligibility Requirements - Additional Training Details - Examination - Annual Renewal

-A three day training from 9am-3pm is tentatively scheduled for Wednesday, October 9; Friday, October 11; and Monday, October 14, followed by a 2 hour online proctored exam on Friday, October 18 from 10am-12pm.
-The cost of the training, handouts and exam is $450 (textbook to be purchased separately for $90).
-Registration coming soon!
+A 3 day training from 9am-3pm is scheduled in the spring of 2020 for Friday, April 3; Monday, April 6; and Wednesday, April 8, followed by a 2 hour online proctored exam on Friday, April 24 from 10am-12pm.
+If individuals do not pass the first exam they have a year from the date of their application to re-test.
+The cost of the training, handouts and exam is $450 (textbook to be purchase separately for $90).
+Interested in registering?
+Download the registration form.
+Online registration coming soon.

 The Academy of Certified Brain Injury Specialists (ACBIS) offers a voluntary national certification program for both entry-level staff and experienced professionals working in brain injury services.
 ACBIS provides staff and professionals the opportunity to learn important information about brain injury, to demonstrate their learning through an examination, and to earn a nationally recognized credential.